raven2cz/global-colorscheme/README.md

 # global-colorscheme
 Independent global colorscheme switcher for any GNU/Linux distribution.
 Main goal of this project is easy addition of an application for coloring and default/custom color schemes.

+# Script Usage
+Just make script executable and run it `global-colorscheme.lua [themeName]`.
+The theme will be changed for all supported applications which are installed in the station.
+These applications have to be installed and configured with appropriate supported themes, more descriptions are provided in the next chapter (how to configure it).

+ThemeNames are unified for all applications.
+This parameter `themeName` checks directly in the script.
+Configuration with lua is trivial, you can very easily add your additional color schemes or add next applications.
+Just create fork of this project and extends the configuration.
+PR will be good too ;-)

 # Supported Applications
 ## Kitty
 * Link for theme url: https://sw.kovidgoyal.net/kitty/kittens/themes/